vives-project-xp/Iot-lab_powersupply_script/README.md

 - numpy
 - matplotlib

-to install the required modules run the following two commands in the terminal
+to install the required modules run the following commands in the terminal.
+Gebruik op de pi echter wel pip3 in plaats van pip

 ```txt
 pip install paho-mqtt